Intertwining relations for diffusions in manifolds and applications to functional inequalities

 and by $L^2(B,\mu)$ the space of measurable $1$-forms $\alpha$ such that

-As $L^W$, $L^{W,B}$ is also essentially self-adjoint, on $L^2(B,\mu)$ and is associated to a $L^2$ semi-group of diffusion on $1$-forms, $\BQ_t^B$.
-Under suitable conditions, it generates a semi-group on smooth compactly supported $1$-forms, also denoted by $\BQ_t^B$, with the stochastic representation
+As $L^W$, $L^{W,B}$ is also essentially self-adjoint, on $L^2(B,\mu)$ and is associated to a~$L^2$ semigroup of diffusion on $1$-forms, $\BQ_t^B$.
+Under suitable conditions, it would generates a semigroup on smooth compactly supported $1$-forms, also denoted by~$\BQ_t^B$, with the stochastic representation